klekomtsev/springboard/README.md

 • bootstrap_inference_mini_project/ -> mini-project on using bootstrapping and permutation techniques for hypothesis testing on Sample Insurance Claim Prediction Dataset.

+• bayesian_inference/ -> mini-project on using pymc3 module for bayesian inference on Sample Insurance Claim Prediction Dataset.

 https://www.kaggle.com/easonlai/sample-insurance-claim-prediction-dataset

 If Jupyter notebook is not rendering correctly please use: https://nbviewer.jupyter.org